 2. Anaheim Fairfield Inn by Marriott – The Anaheim Fairfield Inn is a nice hotel!
 I was struck by how similar the rooms were to Paradise Pier.
 They used the same colors to decorate.
 There is also a Mickey head on one of the roofs.
 That was a nice surprise!
 The maximum number of guests is five.
 There are two queen beds in a 228 square foot room that allows up to 5 guests.
 You can even pay a little more for a mildly themed Disney room.
 The Fairfield Inn is an easy walk from the Disneyland entrance.
 McDonalds and a Mimi’s restaurant are close by, and there’s a Pizza Hut and Seattle’s Best Coffee inside the hotel!
 Wi-Fi is free here as well and there are refrigerators in the room.

 3. Howard Johnson Hotel – The Howard Johnson is a favorite for many people, including myself.
 The water play area is amazing.
 It’s pirate themed with water canons, slides and pirate ships.
 If you’re looking for one of the best pool features off property, this is it.
 Wi-Fi is free and the rooms have refrigerators and queen beds.
-The Howard Johnson is a little bit longer walk than some of the other Harbor hotels, but it’s not bad.
+The Howard Johnson is a little bit longer walk to Disneyland than some of the other Harbor hotels, but it’s not bad.
 The standard rooms allow up to five and some of the rooms face Disneyland.
 You can see the fireworks from some of the rooms!
 If you have an Entertainment Book, you can sometimes score an amazing rate here.

 4. Candy Cane Inn – The Candy Cane Inn is another guest favorite.
 The rooms have queen beds and the rooms that allow up to five are only a few dollars more.
 There’s a complimentary continental breakfast, a refrigerator in the rooms, free Wi-Fi and a dedicated shuttle to the parks.
 While it’s not a bad walk in the mornings when your feet are fresh and ready, at the end of the day when those puppies are screaming, you’ll love seeing that shuttle waiting for you.
 You may want to consider a premium room at the Candy Cane Inn.
 For not that much more you get amenities such as movie rentals, complimentary breakfast room service, bath robes and a microwave.

 5. Doubletree Guest Suites – I’ll admit it, I’m a big fan of Hilton properties.
 Whenever we are driving across the country, I search for Hilton first because I know what I’m going to get.
 The Doubletree Suites in Anaheim is no exception.
 The rooms are clean, spacious, and tastefully decorated.
 The suites sleep up to six people with two queens, a sofa bed, and a separate living area with a refrigerator and microwave.
 In one of their restaurants, Agio Ristorante, kids under 12 eat free with a paying adult.
-The Doubletree is a bit far to walk so it participates in ART.
+The Doubletree is a bit far to walk to Disneyland, so it participates in ART.
 Wi-Fi is free at the Doubletree!